SanAndreaP/SAPManagerPack/README.md

 SAPManagerPack
 ==============

+### IMPORTANT: This is no longer in development.
+The successor of this project can be found here: [SanAndreasP/SanLib](https://github.com/SanAndreasP/SanLib)

 A Manager Pack which helps me to keep my stuff organized and doing some fancy stuff like adding custom hooks through ASM.<br>
 If you have suggestions to this, feel free to submit a Pull Request or (if you can't do a PR) contact me.<br>